Achievement-Unlocked-Liberica/espresso-achievement/src/test/java/espresso/achievement/acceptanceCriteria/CREATE-ACHIEVEMENT-ACCEPTANCE-CRITERIA-SUMMARY.md

   - `invalidJwtToken`: Returns 401 when invalid token provided

 - **AC3: User Not Found** (1 test) ✅
-  - `userNotFound`: Returns 400 with "user.not.found" message when user doesn't exist
+  - `userNotFound`: Returns 404 with "User not found" message when user doesn't exist

 - **AC4: JSR-303 Validation Failures** (3 tests) ✅
   - `missingRequiredFields`: Returns 400 when required fields are missing or null